krishnasripada/HighDimDataSet/README.md

 - Fix buggy apps based on repair specification (command line tool)
   - **Description:** Given a detailed repair specification, we patch the buggy app.
-  - **Input:** Each JSON file contains the following information corresponding to each bug type.
+  - **Input:** Each JSON file contains the following information corresponding to a bug at a location in the repository.
     - The bug type, repository it belongs to, file that contains the bug, class of the bug, method that contains the bug and the line number in the source code that contains the bug.

       Below is the snapshot of the JSON files.
 Filenames are of the format "bugName_lineNumber".json